Key takeaways:

 • Keep a cold pack close to your pillows, or use a mattress with cooling gels.

-Is night sweat always a cause for alarm
+Is night sweats always a cause for alarm?

 No, not really.
 It is normal to experience night sweats occasionally, and they are often nothing to worry about.
 Night sweats may be due to physical activity or maybe fever.